omerkhann/NOVA-Apparel/README.md

-A very basic men's apparel website I made with HTML and CSS.
-Images picked up almost exclusively from Urban Outfitters' online store.
-Project does not have much functionality - purely design.
+Men's Apparel Website (Static Front-End Project)
+A minimalist, static website designed to showcase a men's fashion brand, built using pure HTML and CSS.
+Focused entirely on clean layout, visual appeal, and responsive design principles, the site mimics a commercial retail experience with high-quality images sourced from Urban Outfitters.

+- Notes
+Images are for demonstration only and sourced from Urban Outfitters' public site.
+No interactivity or dynamic content — purely a design and layout exercise.